 Public health recommendations are provided for worship services to practice enhanced social distancing and other cleaning and hygiene practices.

-The Safer at Home Phase 2 runs through at least Friday, June 26.
+The Safer at Home Phase 2 extension runs through at least 5 p.m. on Friday, July 17.
 Residents with questions about the North Carolina plan can call 2-1-1 or review the

 Temporary Outside Dining Registration